ivanitlearning/AWS-Associate-Courses/README.md

       - Permissions: who can use it, is it public or private
       - EBS snapshots are created from attached EBS volumes
         - Snapshots are referenced inside the AMI using block device mapping.
         - Table of data that links the snapshot IDs that you've just created when making that AMI and it has for each one of those snapshots, a device ID that the original volumes had on the EC2 instance.

 4. Launch: When launching an instance, the snapshots are used to create new EBS volumes in the AZ of the EC2 instance and contain the same block device mapping.

 #### 1.6.10.2.
 AMI Exam PowerUps

 - AMI can only be used in one region
-- AMI Baking: creating an AMI from a configuration instance.
+- AMI Baking: creating an AMI from a configured instance + installed application.
 - An AMI cannot be edited.
-If you need to update an AMI, launch an instance, make changes, then make new AMI
+If you need to update an AMI, launch an instance, make changes, then create new AMI.
 - Can be copied between regions
 - Remember permissions by default are your account only
 - Billing is for the storage capacity for the EBS snapshots the AMI references.